fuhui14/SWEN90017-2024-TAP/docs/Personas/Isabella Harris.md

 ## Uses for the Platform

-"The user will be able to achieve high standards of accuracy and efficiency in transcriptions, all while ensuring that their data remains secure and private.
-The platform's design eliminates the need to upload files to untrusted third-party platforms, allowing the user to focus on their work with confidence in the security and integrity of their sensitive information."
+The user will be able to achieve high standards of accuracy and efficiency in transcriptions, all while ensuring that their data remains secure and private.
+The platform's design eliminates the need to upload files to untrusted third-party platforms, allowing the user to focus on their work with confidence in the security and integrity of their sensitive information.